What Does a Cost Engineer Do?

 Salary Info and Job Outlook

 While the BLS doesn't provide information specifically for cost engineers, it does provide data pertaining to cost estimators, a closely related discipline.
-According to the BLS, the median annual salary earned by cost estimators was $60,050 in May 2014.
-The employment of such estimators is expected to grow by 9% between 2014 and 2024, per the BLS, which is about average compared to all career fields.
-On the other hand, overall employment for engineers is supposed to increase 4% from 2014-2024, which is on par with average growth in all other occupations.
+According to the BLS, the median annual salary earned by cost estimators was $64,040 in 2018.
+The employment of such estimators is expected to grow by 11% between 2016 and 2026, per the BLS, which is faster than average compared to all career fields.
+On the other hand, overall employment for engineers is supposed to increase 8% from 2016-2026, which is on par with average growth in all other occupations.